josefcoap/elrond-go-scripts-v2/README.md

 		Running the script with the 'install' or 'install-remote' parameter will prompt for each machine the following:
 			- number of nodes to be ran on the machine
 			- validator display name for each node (this will only be asked one time)
-			- optionally enable the auto-update feature (default 'No') - see [AUTO UPDATE] section for more details
+			- optionally enable the auto-update feature and scripts update feature (default 'No') - see [AUTO UPDATE] section for more details

 	[UPGRADE]
 		#upgrades the node(s) on the local machine